mdkrajnak/mcoap/README.md

   * Revisit Win32 builds and fix.
 Includes adding Win32 specific settings to new CMake files.
   * Complete a reasonable subset of the [CoAP Plugtest](https://github.com/cabo/td-coap4/) tests.
   * Write a minimal programmers' guide.

+The mcget module has a small command line sample program for GETing a set of CoAP resources.

 See [RFC 7252](http://tools.ietf.org/html/rfc7252 "RFC 7252") for the CoAP specification.